temporalio/documentation/blog/2021-10-07-gremlin-podcast.md

 ## Orchestration vs Choreography

-*W**hat’s different about using Temporal compared to distributed systems built with simple messaging like Kafka?***
+***What’s different about using Temporal compared to distributed systems built with simple messaging like Kafka?***

 A lot of systems are built with **choreography**: